 This is a major reason for the rise of the trade finance gap estimated by the Asian Development Bank to be $1.5 trillion (USD) in 2018.
 According to World Trade Organisation estimates, 80% of global trade is enabled by trade finance.
 Banks are not winning many new customers due to rejecting approximately 50% of trade finance requests from SMEs.

 FinTechs are maximising the promise of so-called disruptive technologies to drive down costs and serve clients better.
 This transformation is happening in all areas of financial services.

-On the consumer banking side, companies like Revolute and Monzo are shaking up mobile digital banking, Robinhood delivers no-fee stock trading, and SoFi provides consumer lending, to name just a few of the vast number of fintechs jockeying for market share and to unseat traditional banks.
+On the consumer banking side, companies like Revolut and Monzo are shaking up mobile digital banking, Robinhood delivers no-fee stock trading, and SoFi provides consumer lending.
+These are just a few of the many FinTechs jockeying for market share and unseating traditional banks.